un-poco/Poisson-Image-Editing/README.md

 # Poisson-Image-Editing
-Using MATLAB to realize poisson image editing from scratch
+Using MATLAB to realize poisson image editing from scratch.
+Please read the "report.pdf" to know more